 Singing is a great way to expand your child’s vocabulary.
 Singing slows down language so children can hear smaller sounds in words as the words tend to be drawn out (think about Row, Row, Row your boat).
 The tempo and pronunciation is deliberate and allows children to hear words that may not be common in everyday vocabulary.
 The repetition of songs, actions and words stimulate early childhood learning as it encourages language and memory development.

 SING out loud!

 Talk, talk, talk!
 It doesn’t matter what is being said, just talk.
 Children can hear sounds before they can make them.
 Making animal sounds and pointing out environmental objects, saying nursery rhymes, point out and talk about words that rhyme gives them an association of object to a word.
 Point out sounds you hear as you go for a walk.
-Talk about letters—start with letters in child’s name; talk about shapes.
+Talk about letters—start with letters in the child’s name; talk about shapes.
 Talking in a way that encourages children to talk will help them understand what they later read.
-It is exceptionally beneficial that you start speak to your child so they can become comfortable with vocabularies and build competent conversational skills as they grow.
+It is exceptionally beneficial that you start speaking to your child so they can become comfortable with vocabularies and build competent conversational skills as they grow.